Frequently Asked Questions

 Calibration service in the USA is Bowser-morner.

 WiFi and Bluetooth functions can't be independently switched off – therefore the quoted battery life is when both are switched on and running (by default).
 To increase battery life and device performance, use a 30Ah battery instead of a 20Ah battery.
-RadonEye RD200 requires DC 12 volts input to operate.
+RadonEye and RadonEye Pro require DC 12 volts input to operate.
 Any standard 5 volt battery pack can be used if a 5 volt to 12 volt adaptor cable is used.
 The required power adapter plug size is 5.5mm x 2.1mm.
+The device has a 70-hours battery life using a 20Ah/5V battery bank or 105-hours battery life using a 30Ah/5V battery bank.

 To give Ecosense customers the widest choice possible, the RadonEye Pro was built to work with any portable battery that supports 12V output.